-Do you want your audition submissions to grab the judges’ attention?
+Do you want your audition performances to grab the judges’ attention?
 Wouldn’t you love to have your songs selected by music supervisors for movies or TV shows?
 How about your band’s YouTube video going viral because it is such an awesome performance?
-Well the key to this is the passion and emotional sincerity of your vocal performance.
+Well, the key to this is the passion and emotional sincerity of your vocal performance.

-Singing is about communicating and sharing feelings, concepts, images, dreams and spirituality with others.
-We always remember performances that have moved us emotionally, inspired or transported us and ignited our inner fire.
+Singing is about communicating and sharing feelings, concepts, images, dreams, and spirituality with others.
+We always remember performances that have moved us emotionally and inspired or ignited our inner fire.

-When you begin to perform for a live audience, you start to develop the different facets of singing and emotional expression that culminate in that all important talent: touching their hearts.
-Singers who rush into the recording studio before they have enough live performance experience are most likely to lack the magical quality of emotional believability that separates the great performers from the rest.
+Live performance is where you hone the various singing skills which culminate in that all-important talent: touching their hearts.
+Singers who rush into the recording studio before they have enough live performance experience are most likely to lack the magical quality of emotional believability that distinguishes great performers.